pankaj570/spring-boot-rest-fincity-car/README.md

       1. :\> gradle tasks
       2. :\> gradle run

-3. After run the project import the collection in POSTMAN.
+3. After run the project import the collection in POSTMAN which is available in folder "postman-collection"
-  a. first generate the session using basic auth and give the 'user' and 'password' of using login service.
+  a.
+First generate the session using basic auth of using login service.(Application.java have some already inserted users details in Database at time starting the application).
-  b. after generating session user get x-auth-token in response based on base-64 encode.
+  b.
+After generating session user get x-auth-token in response based on base-64 encode.
   c. generated x-auth-token pass in header of each request of remaining api to get the response otherwise you get not fully authorize.